Get the newsletter.

 A sheet pan supper, by way of Provence.

-A traditional, easy ratatouille recipe baked on a sheet pan for a simple, summery French vegetable side.
+This sheet pan ratatouille recipe is every bit as delicious as the original, but baked on a sheet pan for a simple, summery French vegetable side.

 The late-summer produce bonanza of yellow squash, zucchini, eggplant, and tomatoes cries out to be cooked into a big batch of something tasty.
 Ratatouille, a rustic summer stew from the Provençal region of southern France, obliges.